 Toleration: Islamic Radicalism, The World Trade Center, and Other Events

-The event now succinctly called “nine-eleven” was the worst attack ever on United States soil by a foreign force.
+The event now succinctly called “9/11” was the worst attack ever on United States soil by a foreign force.
 More than that, this attack included other countries as well.
 Among the dead were citizens of Canada, Mexico, Dominican Republic, El Salvador, Venezuela, Colombia, Ecuador, Peru, Paraguay, Chile, Argentina, Uruguay, Brazil, the United Kingdom, Ireland, Portugal, Spain, France, Belgium, Denmark, Germany, Sweden, Switzerland, Italy, Egypt, Israel, Turkey, South Africa, Zimbabwe, Pakistan, Bangladesh, Thailand, Cambodia, Malaysia, Philippines, Taiwan, China, South Korea, Japan, Indonesia, and Australia.
-About three thousand people were killed at the World Trade Center, in cluding more than two hundred Muslims.
+About 3,000 people were killed at the World Trade Center, including more than 200 Muslims.

 Fortunately, this highly radical form of Islam does not represent the faith of most Muslims.
 Anwar Sadat, president of Egypt in the 1970s and a devout Muslim man of peace, comes to mind.
-He was Time magazine man of the year in 1977 and winner of the Nobel peace prize in 1978 (he gave the money to the poor over the objections of his wife!).
+He was Time magazine's "Man of the Year" in 1977 and winner of the Nobel Peace Prize in 1978.
+(He gave the money to the poor over the objections of his wife!)
 Sadat, Israeli Prime Minister Menachem Begin, and President Carter signed the Camp David peace agreement on March 26, 1979.
-What a breathtaking sight that was: the most prominent political representatives of Islam, Judaism, and Christianity together signing a peace agreement.
+What a breathtaking sight that was: The most prominent political representatives of Islam, Judaism, and Christianity together signing a peace agreement.

 In 1996 Madame Jehan Sadat, Sadat’s widow, described her husband and Islam this way: